Renovating a Duplex in Time for the Baby-naming Party

-KIDS’ BATHROOM RESOURCES: Fine Point Floral wallpaper in blue: Chasing Paper.
+CHILD’S BATHROOM RESOURCES: Fine Point Floral wallpaper in blue: Chasing Paper.
 Atelier White matte floor tiles: Sourced through contractor.
 Cubo Velluto Calacatta Gold Textured shower tiles: Artistic Tile.
 Gillette vanity: Allmodern.
-Medicine cabinet and toilet: Kohler.
-Sink faucet: Moen.
+Kohler medicine cabinet and toilet: Kohler.
+Moen sink faucet: Moen.
 Shower door: Dreamline.
 Tissue holder & towel ring: West Elm.
-Towel hooks: build.com.
+Towel hooks: Build.com.
 Lighting fixtures: Home Depot.

 POWDER ROOM RESOURCES: Black and white floral wallpaper: Anewall.
 Calacatta Gold Polished floor tiles: Provided by contractor.
-Santa Rosa toilet: Kohler.
+Kohler Santa Rosa toilet: Kohler.
 Sink: American Standard.
-Faucet and shower system: Moen.
+Moen faucet and shower system: Moen.
 Mirror: Wayfair.
 Shower door: Dreamline.
 Rough-cast black towel bar, tissue holder & robe hook: CB2.
 Lighting fixtures: Home Depot.

 MASTER BATHROOM RESOURCES: Saigon Black Matte Hexagon Field Floor tiles: Sourced through contractor.
 Tub skirt tiles: Pratt & Larson.
 Vanity: decorplanet.com.
-Medicine cabinet: allmodern.
+Medicine cabinet: Allmodern.
 Shower, tub, drain & shower system and faucet: Delta.
-Santa Rosa toilet: Kohler.
+Kohler Santa Rosa toilet: Kohler.
 Towel bar, robe hook & tissue holder: Etsy.
 Lighting fixtures: houzz.com.